salesforce/UniControl/README.md

 ```

 ### Gradio Demo (CUDA 11.0 and Conda 4.12.0 work)
 We have provided gradio demos for different tasks to use.
-The example images are saved at `./test_imgs`
+The example images are saved at `./test_imgs`.
+For segmentation map to image generation, Please download [upernet_global_base.pth](https://drive.google.com/file/d/14bEgmFbTijBoTKTwny_aCJlARs6z31mP/view) as `./annotator/ckpts/upernet_global_base.pth`.
 <div align="center">
     <a><img src="figs/gradio_all_tasks.png"  height="300px" ></a>
 </div>